um-catlab/cubical-categorical-logic/Gluing/Conservativity.lagda.md

 ---

-a.

-We start by importing everything we need from
+We start by importing modules we need from
 [the upstream cubical agda standard library](https://github.com/agda/cubical) and [this library](https://github.com/maxsnew/cubical-categorical-logic).